readyapi/sqldev/docs/tutorial/readyapi/update-extra-data.md

-# Update with Extra Data (Hashed Passwords) with RaedyAPI
+# Update with Extra Data (Hashed Passwords) with ReadyAPI

-In the previous chapter I explained to you how to update data in the database from input data coming from a **RaedyAPI** *path operation*.
+In the previous chapter I explained to you how to update data in the database from input data coming from a **ReadyAPI** *path operation*.

 Now I'll explain to you how to add **extra data**, additional to the input data, when updating or creating a model object.